— 2020-21 Product Pricing To Be Announced —

 - Looking for lodging, activities to do in Bend, or additional information about Central Oregon?
 Head to Visit Bend to learn more.

 - Use caution driving to Mt.
 Bachelor.
 Road conditions can change quickly.
 Riding the Mt.
 Bachelor shuttle bus is another option for transportation.

 - Mt.
 Bachelor has two main access points to the mountain: West Village and Sunrise.
 Sunrise is the first entry on your left as you arrive to Mt.
 Bachelor and West Village is located at the end of the road on your drive up.

 - West Village has more parking and is also a great place to start when you need tickets, rentals, lessons, and more.
 You'll want to start at the Mountain Gateway building to pick up your OnePass, buy tickets, and arrange lessons and rentals.

 - Sunrise is a great place to park if you're looking for beginner terrain.
 Tickets and rentals are available at the Sunrise lodge through April 26 this season.
-An Interlodge Shuttle runs daily from 9:00 a.m. to 4:15 p.m. between the two base areas, departing at :00 and :30 from West Village by taking Pine Marten lift or the Sunshine Lift to Skyliner lift.
+An Interlodge Shuttle runs daily from 9:00 a.m. to 4:15 p.m. between the two base areas, departing at :00 and :30 from West Village and at :15 and :45 from Sunrise.